flagscript/Flagscript.Alexa/documentation/PROJECT_SETUP.md

 dotnet new serverless.EmptyServerless --name Flagscript.TestAlexaServerless
 ```

+For more information on creating preojects with the CLI, please visit the [AWS .NET Core CLI Page](https://docs.aws.amazon.com/lambda/latest/dg/lambda-dotnet-coreclr-deployment-package.html).

 ## Add Flagscript.Alexa

 Now we will add the Flagscript.Alexa nuget to the newly created project.